Land Mobile Radio Project

 Building 500+ sites across New Zealand

 Tait Systems New Zealand (TSNZ) is building a Land Mobile Radio Network - and supplying thousands of radios to emergency services – as part of the New Zealand Government’s new Public Safety Network.
-During 2025 and 2026, TSNZ is building a network of over 500 sites across the country.
-The network will provide trusted radio technology used by emergency services around the world to New Zealand’s emergency services.

 Building one of the largest shared radio networks in the world is a multifaceted and complex project.
 We are engaging with landowners, Councils, communities, and Iwi/Māori from across New Zealand.
 We work with a range of trusted local vendors including Broadtech, Ventia, Downer, Tait Communications, Kordia, Chorus, Forty South, RCG and Connexa.

-“During 2025 and 2026 we are building a brand-new radio network across the country - and supplying thousands of radios to emergency services.”
+During 2026 we are building a brand-new radio network across the country - and supplying thousands of radios to emergency services.

 About the LMR network